 To create a bootable USB drive that will install the target root file system image into a target system, select USB Installer from the toolbox on the left side of the RedHawk

 Architect main window.
-This will display the Make Installation USB Stick page, as shown in the following figure.
+This will display the Deploy Image via Installation USB Stick page, as shown in the following figure.